Georgia promises thorough probe in killing of Ahmaud Arbery

 “This should have occurred the day it happened,” said Akeem Baker, one of Arbery’s close friends in Brunswick.
 “There’s no way without the video this would have occurred.
 I’m just glad the light’s shining very bright on this situation.”

-Benjamin Crump, an attorney for the slain man’s father, Marcus Arbery, said it’s outrageous it took so long for arrests to be made.
+Benjamin Crump, an attorney for the slain man’s father, Marcus Arbery, said it’s outrageous that arrests took so long.

 “This is the first step to justice,” Crump said in a statement.
 “This murderous father and son duo took the law into their own hands.
 It’s a travesty of justice that they enjoyed their freedom for 74 days after taking the life of a young black man who was simply jogging.”